Andy4495/Outdoor-Weather-Sensor/README.md

 - **Temperature** is formatted in tenth degrees Fahrenheit.
 For example, 733 represents 73.3 degrees Fahrenheit
 - **Humidity** is formatted as tenth percent relative humidity.
 For example, 643 represents 64.3 % RH
 - **Pressure** is formatted as hundredth inches of Mercury.
 For example, 3012 represents 30.12 inHg
-- **Lux** is formatted as an integer lux unit, with a max value of 65535.
+- **Lux** is formatted as a long integer lux unit.

-The compiled sketch currently takes about 17K of program space.
+The compiled sketch currently takes about 21K of program space.
 Converting all math operations to integer (including operations in the external libraries) could potentially save about 4K of program space.

 ## External Libraries ##